ronikar/Leaflet.DistortableVideo/README.md

 ```

 ### Module Loaders
-The index file is builded by using `webpack`, in order to enable to use module loaders such as AMD and CommonJS.
+The index file is built by using `webpack`, in order to enable to use module loaders such as AMD and CommonJS.

 ## License